 The person investigating your complaint may decide that we have done all we can to resolve the complaint, in which case we may use our discretion to close the complaint at this point.
-Please see the "Closure of Complaints" section below for further information about this process.
+Please see the "Closure of Complaints" section on page 11 for further information about this process.